-Tinctured inconsistencies coloured with some variations in belief or thought that do not make sense Humourist humourits a person typical of his nation where people are used to cracking jokes, especially in writing generous profusion showing the quality of excessive benevolence prodigy prudence a perfect example of miserliness, thrift and wisdom replete maxims full of very unappealing and self-centered sayings and theories seemed benevolence appeared to be averse to showing off his naturally charitable nature vagrant homeless wanderer prepossessed influenced in favour of harangue a long speech blaming someone for something expatiate to speak or write a lot in detail about aver to state forcefully panegyric a speech or piece of writing praising someone highly ineffable too wonderful to be described actuate to cause to act scrivener one whose work is to write out contracts or official documents spunge to eat out of like a parasite, especially with regard to using someone else's money i.
-The assumed narrator in the essay is :
+Tinctured ... inconsistencies coloured with some variations in belief or thought that do not make sense cracking jokes, especially in writing generous... profusion showing the quality of excessive benevolence prodigy... prudence a perfect example of miserliness, thrift and wisdom replete... maxims full of very unappealing and self-centered sayings and theories seemed... benevolence appeared to be averse to showing off his naturally charitable nature vagrant homeless wanderer prepossessed influenced in favour of harangue a long speech blaming someone for something expatiate to speak or write a lot in detail about aver to state forcefully panegyric a speech or piece of writing praising someone highly ineffable too wonderful to be described actuate to cause to act scrivener one whose work is to write out contracts or official documents spunge to eat out of like a parasite, especially with regard to using someone else's money